hanhanwu/Hanhan_Data_Science_Practice/Applied_Statistics/Learning_Notes/bayesian_analysis/Bayesian_Approaches_for Hypothesis_Tests.md

   </p>

 ## Approach 2
+* <b>"Bayesian model comparison is only useful when both models are genuinely viable and equivalently informed.
+If one or both models has little prior believability, then the Bayes factor and relative posterior believabilities are of little use."</b>
+  * Both models should have prior viability, not just one.
 * Instead of focusing on the magnitude of the parameter, it suggests to focus on deciding which of 2 hypothetical priors is least unbelievable.
   * One hypothetical prior expresses the idea that the parameter value is exactly the null value.
   * The alternative hypothetical prior expresses the idea that the parameter could be anything but the null value.